iGoMoon/hubspot-fields-js/readme.md

 1. Set up a hubspot.config.yml using the HubSpot CMS local development instructions.
 2. Add the **hubspot-fields-js** plugin to your webpack.config.js.
+   - **Options**
+     - `src`: The starting directory to search for field.js files eg. "./src"
+     - `extraDirsToWatch`: an array of relative paths to directories that will trigger a recompilation.
+Useful for FieldJS partials
+     - `ignore`: An array of relative paths to ignore when searching for field.js files

 Example `webpack.config.js`